workco/code-assessment-web-ui/tasks/tasks.md

 Requirements:

 - Users should be able to open the product modal from both the homepage and Cart modal, or navigate to a route in the format `/product/:productId`
+- Clicking on the product name or image should open the product modal
 - Closing the Product modal should take the user to the homepage, no matter where they came from
 - No animation is required when switching between active images in the PDP image picker
 - Don't worry about wiring up quantity/Add to Bag buttons